 Falsifying information supplied to the District including information on application forms, absence reports, or any other information.

 Violation of local policy, state, or federal statutes or regulations that apply to assigned duties.

+Failure to notify the Superintendent if the classified employee has been found by the Cabinet for Health and Family Services to have abused or neglected a child, and if the employee has waived the right to appeal such a substantiated finding or the finding has been upheld upon appeal.

 Being convicted of or entering an “Alford” plea or plea of nolo contendere to a felony or any crime (including misdemeanors) involving moral turpitude or illegal transactions with minors or students.